 2020 was not kind to accommodation providers and restaurants.
 Almost eight thousand of them closed down business permanently, and the rest are still struggling.
 Even the ones that survived thus far are not out of the woods yet, because even as lockdowns are lifted, social and legal restrictions will remain in place.

-Social distancing practices and general economic stagnation is expected to continue being a serious issue for the hospitality industry in 2021.
-Industry experts and accountants alike speculate that many venues will have to fight an uphill battle to break even in Q2.
+Social distancing practices and general economic stagnation is expected to continue being a severe issue for the hospitality industry in 2021.
+As a result, industry experts and accountants alike speculate that many venues will have to fight an uphill battle to break even in Q2.

 Small Businesses Are Struggling